-For example, class 6th maths is easier than class 7th, and class 9th maths is not as easy as class 10th.
+For example, class 6 math is easier than class 7th, and class 9 math is not as easy as class 10th.

 It's because class 9th totally contains the topics of class 11th and class 12th in a smaller form.
 Later, these topics just grow.

-In special cases, there are some theorems asked in exams.
+In special cases, there are some theorems that are asked in exams.
 Otherwise, math is completely practice-based.

-Problems of trigonometry, probability, and number systems all grow in difficulty level with your class level.
+Problems in trigonometry, probability, and number systems all grow in difficulty with your class level.
 Because every class level also indicates that your brain level is increasing.

-As we all assume that with age, our brains also develop, which is not true for all of us.
-Lol.
+We all assume that with age, our brains also develop, which is not true for all of us. lol.

 How you should handle your math in your different-different classes.

 Class 6 is the start of your new journey, where all the new subjects are introduced, plus the difficulty level is also quite higher as compared to previous classes.
 That's the reason a lot of students lack proficiency in 6th grade in different subjects.